whoistdk/zzFinancials/README.txt

 ------Features------

 * Custom flexible threaded database engine with search, filter and sort query functions.
 * Custom rendered overview capable of handling a milion+ items per logbook at fast speeds.
 * System for drawing custom rendered graphs of various types of data.
 * Custom rendered tree menu.
+* Makes use of zzDynamix for animations.
+Custom designed system for (dynamic) movement of virtually any object that can be moved.
+Currently intergated in the user interface, graph and various animations.
+* Single graphical user interface design principle, but
 * Smooth dark gray interface with customized icons and some icons currently from:
       FamFamFam Silk Icons Pack,
       Glympish Icons Pack,